-Other successful religious liberty claims brought by faith-based institutions in support of their efforts to feed the hungry or shelter the homeless include a Richmond, Virginia parish that won the right to run a "Meal Ministry" under RFRA; a New Orleans church that defended its soup kitchen from closure using religious liberty protections in the federal and Louisiana Constitutions; a Fort Lauderdale homelessness advocate who convinced a trial judge that the Florida RFRA required the city to provide him with an alternative site for his food distribution program; a New York City church that relied on the Free Exercise Clause to obtain a permanent injunction preventing the City from dispersing homeless persons sleeping on the Church's property; a Washington state church that forced the city of Woodinville to consider its permit request to host a tent city under the state constitution; ministries in Dallas that won exemptions from food safety regulations under the Texas RFRA to serve food to the homeless; Philadelphia churches that won an injunction under the Pennsylvania RFRA preventing the city from enforcing its ban on food distribution in public parks; and a woman in Texas-Joan Cheever-who used the threat of a state RFRA suit to pressure the city of San Antonio into allowing her to serve free food from a non-permitted vehicle called the "Chow Train."
+Other successful religious liberty claims brought by faith-based institutions in support of their efforts to feed the hungry or shelter the homeless include a Richmond, Virginia parish that won the right to run a "Meal Ministry" under RFRA;123 a New Orleans church that defended its soup kitchen from closure using religious liberty protections in the federal and Louisiana constitutions;124 a Fort Lauderdale homelessness advocate who convinced a trial judge that the Florida RFRA required the city to provide him with an alternative site for his food distribution program;125 a New York City church that relied on the Free Exercise Clause to obtain a permanent injunction preventing the City from dispersing homeless persons sleeping on the Church's property;126 a Washington State church that forced the city of Woodinville to consider its permit request to host a tent city under the state constitution;127 ministries in Dallas that won exemptions from food safety regulations under the Texas RFRA to serve food to the homeless;128 Philadelphia churches that won an injunction under the Pennsylvania RFRA preventing the

 Joan Cheever.
-Photograph by/courtesy of David Martin Davies
+Photograph by/courtesy of David Martin Davies.